fritz2 offers a rich DSL to create the HTML for your application. You just have to call the global render

 Of course, you can also use a subtype of RenderContext

-like a certain Tag
+, like a Tag

-By using plain functions, it's also straight forward to parametrize your component:
+Using plain functions, it's also straight forward to parametrize your component:

 fun RenderContext.myOtherComponent(person: Person) {